nisfa97/php-simple-router/README.md

 ]);
 ```

+---

-## Features in Progress
+## Upcoming Features
-- Route Prefixing: A feature to group and manage routes under common prefixes.
-- Route Caching: Cache routes for improved performance.
+- **Route Caching**: Cache routes to enhance performance.
-- Prepend and Append Middleware: Add middleware at specific points in the request pipeline.
+- **Middleware Enhancements**: Prepend/append middleware and middleware grouping.
-- Additional enhancements for middleware and DI containers.
+- **DI Container Enhancements**: Additional features for dependency injection.

+---

 ## Limitations
-- Not suitable for production-grade projecst yet.
+- Designed for small or personal projects.
-- Limited feature set compared to larger frameworks like Laravel or Symfony.
+- Limited features compared to frameworks like Laravel or Symfony.

+---

 ## Contributions
 Contributions are welcome!
-Feel free to fork the repository and submit pull requests for enhancements or bug fixes.
+Fork the repository and submit pull requests for improvements or bug fixes.

-Made with ❤️ by Nisfa97
+**Made with ❤️ by Nisfa97**